T0MAN1CK/sentiment_analysis/README.md

 vectorization.py vectorizes processes data files in different vectorization methods and saves them in data/vectorized directory.
 Finally, trian.py trains different models and saves serialized models in outputs/models directory.
 After the training is done, run_inference.py can be executed from src/Inference directory, which will apply the best model to the test data and save the output in the output/predictions folder.
 If specific model is preferred regardless of performance, it can manually be chosen to be ran.
 Instructions are in this README file.
+Docker volumes are provisioned, but the way commands below execute the flow, it stops the container after it runs (for stability).
+However, metrics and everything will appear in the logs folder.
+Every folder containments that will be generated via the Docker is explained below.

 All the DS part can be reviewed in the Setniment_Classification_Notebook.ipynb, where whole thought process, EDA is described.
 Scripts are solely focused on MLE parts (however, they do save some figures after running)